 Street lighting should be designed to achieve sufficient illumination to enable safe movement by pedestrians and cyclists, reducing opportunities for crime and enabling drivers to see hazards on the street.

 Designers should also aim to illuminate the built environment in an attractive way, and to select and position lighting columns so that they enhance rather than detract from the daytime scene.
-The Highway Authority will adopt all lighting to public areas adopted as vehicle routes, footpaths and cycleways, provided the fittings conform to the council’s specifications and the whole installation complies with BS 5489 and BS EN 13201 (latest editions) or other standards that may be appropriate.
+Where street lighting is to be adopted by the Highway Authority it must conform to the council’s specifications and the whole installation should comply with BS 5489 and BS EN 13201 (latest editions) or other standards that may be appropriate.

 Lighting of private areas such as parking courts, service areas and private streets may also be deemed necessary in urban areas to discourage car crime and increase the sense of personal safety.
 In such areas, lighting will have to be maintained by building owners or management companies.
 Generally, a mounting height of 6m is required.